Javonte Williams Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Matchup vs. Kansas City

-- Conceding 111.6 rushing yards per game, the Chiefs have the 15th-ranked run defense in the NFL.
+- Allowing 111.6 rushing yards per game, the Chiefs have the 15th-ranked run defense in the league.

-- This year the Chiefs have given up 10 rushing TDs.
-They are ranked 10th in the league in that category.
+- The Chiefs have conceded 10 rushing touchdowns, 10th in the NFL.

 Recent Performances

-- Williams has put up 213 rushing yards on 39 carries (71.0 yards per game) with one touchdown over his last three outings.
+- Over his last three outings, Williams has run for 213 yards on 39 carries (71.0 ypg), with one rushing touchdown.

 Williams' Denver Teammates